nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Why are students not allowed to be added together with the creation of an event?
   - This ie because the app is meant for an attendance taking for a CS2040 TA who plans ahead.
 So, if a student can be added with an event, it defeats the purpose of it being an attendance taking application
-- Why can't I see the notes even after adding it?
-  - You are supposed to navigate into the events tab and double-click on the event card that you have added the event to
 - Why are overlapping event date and time not allowed to be added?
   - It is because TrAcker also functions as a schedule application for the CS2040 TA.
 So, if overlapping events can be added, the TA will be unsure if they are actually free during that period